angeldollface/dotfiles/README.markdown

 - 5.)
 Make sure that the script called `autostart` in the `hypr` folder is executable.
 - 6.)
 Edit the file called `hyprpaper.conf` in the `hypr` folder to include the path to one of the wallpapers provided.
 - 7.)
 Press Mod + L to logout.
 - 8.)
-Log back in if yoiu have a display manager running.
+Log back in if you have a display manager running.

+## NOTE :scroll:

+- *Dotfiles :nail_care: :ribbon: :heart:* by Alexander Abraham :black_heart: a.k.a. *"Angel Dollface" :dolls: :ribbon:*
+- Licensed under the MIT license.